erikw/jekyll-glossary_tooltip/README.md

 This plugin simplifies for your readers and you by making it easy to define terms or abbreviations that needs an explanation.
 Define a common dictionary of terms and their definition in a YAML file.
 Then inside markdown files you can use the provided glossary liquid tag to insert a tooltip for a defined word from the dictionary.
 The tooltip will show the term definition on mouse hover.

+It's also possible to provide an optional URL to further term definition or source reference.
+To also support mobile devices, this URL link is placed inside the tooltip pop-up itself, rather than making the term itself clickable.
+This is so that on mobile device, you will first tap the word to get the hover tooltip, then click the link in the tooltip if desired.

 # Installation
 1. Add this gem to your Jekyll site's Gemfile